Best Cochlear Implant Companies

 |Sophono||Read Expert Review|

 Sophono is a hearing solutions division of Medtronic, an Ireland-based medical device company.
 It offers a magnetic bone-anchored hearing system called SOPHONO™ for adults and children with conductive or mixed hearing loss.

 Important questions when considering hearing or cochlear implants

 What are the components of a hearing implant?

-Cochlear implants and other hearing implants might look complicated, but they are relatively simple machines.
+Cochlear implants and other hearing implants might look complicated, but they are relatively simple tools.
 Nearly all available devices feature the same basic components, though they process sound differently.

 - Microphone: The microphone is located on the part of the device that sits above the ear or is worn on the head.